kukuu/AGILITY/white-paper/ProjectManagement.md

 3. Use templates to help complete your documentation and keep consistency—but remember, templates are a guide, not a rulebook!
 Templates are great because they give you the freedom from the waste of reinventing the wheel over and over again.
 But, don’t let them take over your processes and halt your creativity.
 Treat your projects as a roadmap, and don't be afraid to explore some back roads on your own.
 Who knows?
 You may discover a better, faster, cleaner way of doing things — all on your own!

-Effective project management depends on clear business communications.4.
-Understand earned value management systems (EVMS) Inevitably, your project sponsor is going to ask you the typical questions, "About how far along are you with your project?
+Effective project management depends on clear business communications.

+4. Understand earned value management systems (EVMS) Inevitably, your project sponsor is going to ask you the typical questions, "About how far along are you with your project?
 Are you on schedule?
 And are you within budget?"
 You may have a general idea, but how can you be more certain?
 If you have a system such as EVMS put in place, you will be able to report on the project status with more confidence and therefore earn more credibility among your team members and stakeholders.
 But remember, if you don't fully understand the metrics, neither will they, so make sure you are "up-to-speed" on how to obtain the data so you can convey the information effectively.

 5. Get the right resources behind you